Categories

 Category Description

-This category also includes industrial design plans for or models of structures, and environments, systems, or products.
+This category also includes industrial design plans for models of structures, environments, systems, or products.

 Examples (including but not limited to)

 Building designs, landscape designs, interior designs, urban plans, or product designs.
-Can include 2D work such as hand-drawn sketches, computer-aided designs, blueprints, and floor plans, OR 3D work such as handmade or 3D printed scale models, maquettes, or prototypes.
+Can include 2D work such as hand-drawn sketches, computer-aided designs, blueprints, and floor plans, OR 3D work such as handmade or 3D-printed scale models, conceptual models, sketch models, or prototypes.

 Special Instructions